bhollis/maruku/README.md

 Maruku will not depend on any gem that is not pure-Ruby.
 This helps maximize compatibility across Ruby implementations and make Maruku easy to use.
 Beyond that, Maruku should not depend on any other gem unless absolutely necessary - this make Maruku easy to consume and avoids dependency version conflicts.

+## Versioning

+Maruku follows [Semantic Versioning](http://semver.org/) for release versioning, starting around version 0.6.0.
+One caveat is that, because even the most minor bug fixes are likely to change the output of some documents, some of the patch-level changesare not strictly backwards compatible.
+This usually shows up as test breakages, and one suggestion is to use a tool like [nokogiri-diff](https://github.com/postmodern/nokogiri-diff) to compare output to the expected structure as XML rather than simply comparing strings.

 ## Supported Ruby Versions

 This library aims to support and is [tested against][travis] the following Ruby